 If picture cards are incorporated, they can be used in a range of ways.
 One way is to make a copy so you have 2 sets of each picture.
 Place them upside down and play a match/memory game, making sure to say each word as you turn each picture over.
 For kids who are self conscious of their mistakes, this game allows for a chance to gain confidence through making the most matches rather than focusing too much on their articulation errors.
 For other children, it gives them an opportunity to break up drill practise and enjoy the exercises.
 This is particularly important as therapy needs to be enjoyable in order for the child to remain engaged.

 The next stage of articulation therapy is targeting words in words.
-Keep an eye out for the next blog to find out how to target speech sounds at this level.
+Read on for the next blog to find out how to target speech sounds at this level.

 Contact us for results focused speech therapy